The Complexity of Growing a Graph: Growth Schedules of Zero Excess Edges

 \section{Growth Schedules of Zero Excess Edges}

 In this section, we study which target graphs $G$ can be grown using $\ell=0$ excess edges for $d=2$.
 We begin by providing an algorithm that decides whether a graph $G$ can be grown by any schedule $\sigma$.
 We build on to that, by providing an algorithm that computes a schedule of $k=\log n$ slots for a target graph $G$, if one exists.
-We finish with our main technical result showing that computing the smallest schedule for a graph $G$ is NP-complete and any approximation of the shortest schedule cannot be within a factor of $ n^{1-\varepsilon}$ of the optimal solution, for any $\varepsilon>0$, unless $P=NP$.
+We finish with our main technical result showing that computing the smallest schedule for a graph $G$ is NP-complete and any approximation of the shortest schedule cannot be within a factor of $ n^{\frac{1}{3}-\varepsilon}$ of the optimal solution, for any $\varepsilon>0$, unless $P=NP$.
 First, we check whether a graph $G$ has a growth schedule of $\ell=0$ excess edges.
 Observe that a graph $G$ has a growth schedule if and only if it has a schedule of $k=n-1$ slots.

 \begin{definition} Let $G = (V,E)$ be any graph.
 A vertex $v\in V$ can be the last generated vertex in a growth schedule $\sigma$ of $\ell=0$ for $G$ if there exists a vertex $w\in V\setminus\{v\}$ such that $N[v]\subseteq N[w]$.
 In this case, $v$ is called a {\em candidate} vertex and $w$ is called the \emph{candidate parent} of $v$.
-Furthermore, the set of candidate vertices in $G$ is denoted by $S_G = \{v\in V : N[v] \subseteq N[w] \text{ for some } w\in V\setminus \{v\}\}$\iflong, see Figure~$\ref{fig:candidates}$\fi. \end{definition}
+Furthermore, the set of candidate vertices in $G$ is denoted by $S_G = \{v\in V : N[v] \subseteq N[w] \text{ for some } w\in V\setminus \{v\}\}$\ see Figure~$\ref{fig:candidates}$. \end{definition}

 \begin{definition} A candidate elimination ordering of a graph G is an ordering $v_1,v_2, \ldots,v_n$ of $V(G)$ such that $v_i$ is a candidate vertex in the subgraph induced by $v_i, \ldots,v_n$, for $1\leq i\leq n$. \end{definition}